optimumtact/sr.ht/README.md

 * Removed most hardcoded branding and moved it to config strings.
 * Switched to simplex bootstrap theme
 * Some minor style fixes
+* Improvements to administration
+* Being able to delete files from the web interface

 ## Running the site